foldda/charian/README.md

 **Takeaway**: The IRda interface's ToRda() and FromRda() methods are the places for a class packing and unpacking its essential properties and state data that require to be serialized for transportation.

 ## How-to: Serializing a complex object with nested classes
+Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through decomposition and recursion.
+The following example extends from the last example, and shows how a ComplexPerson object with two Address objects as its properties is packed into an Rda container.
 ```C#
     class Address : IRda
     {